Premier Anomaly: A Framework for Beating SPY Year After Year

 Tactical Portfolio Composition

-By combining outputs from multiple rules-based algorithms, the Q72 Stratum Index allocates a percentage of total assets to tactical positions.
+By combining outputs from multiple rules-based algorithms, the Stratum Modular ETF strategy allocates a percentage of total assets to tactical positions.
 For example, one algorithm might select Gold, another Utilities, and another the S&P 500—each behaving differently for distinct reasons, ensuring a balanced and adaptive approach.

 The Business Cycle

 A key contribution to the modular script architecture is State Street's business cycle framework, which analyzes decades of market sector relationships across economic cycles.
 For example, during recoveries, sectors like Consumer Discretionary often outperform the broader market.
-These historical relationships serve as crucial data points that inform the Q72 Stratum Index’s strategic allocations.
+These historical relationships serve as crucial data points that inform the Stratum Modular ETF Strategy’s allocations.

 State Street's Business Cycle framework, based on the Conference Board's Leading Economic Index (LEI) introduced in the 1960s, categorizes economic activity into four phases: Recession, Recovery, Expansion, and Slowdown.
 By integrating Kenneth French’s data, it analyzes sector performance across seven recessions, 12 expansions, and 11 slowdowns using metrics like average returns and hit rates (periods of outperformance).